robinelfrink/diqid/README.md

 # Docker-in-QEMU-in-Docker

 Run docker containers in a virtual machine, using QEMU.
-This makes it possible possible to run privileged containers within unpivileged containers.
+This makes it possible to run privileged containers within unpivileged containers.

 ## Example